 Duda was founded in 2009.
-According to a study of 136,947 Duda clients, the platform is mainly used by small businesses in the fields of construction, hospital & healthcare, and automotive.
-The great majority of the clients are registered in the US.
-The number of total visits to the Duda website in April 2021 was 701.81K, which makes it a fairly popular platform.
+According to a study of 138,698 Duda clients, the platform is mainly used by small businesses in the fields of construction, retail, and consumer services.
+The great majority of the clients are registered in the US and are considered small businesses with between 1-50 employees.

 Ease of Use and Control

 When it comes to ease of use, Duda is really crushing it.
-According to this Duda video and this article, based on customer reports on the review-specialized G2 site, in the “ease of doing business” department, Duda ranks higher than some extremely popular platforms like WordPress and Wix when it comes to “ease of doing business.”
+According to this Duda video and this article, Duda ranks higher than some extremely popular platforms like WordPress and Wix when it comes to “ease of doing business.”

 Frankly, WordPress is often plagued with complaints about it being difficult to use.
-However, Wix is generally considered to be one of the easiest-to-use site builders ever, so Duda having the upper hand over Wix in this category is not a negligible success.
+However, Wix is generally considered to be one of the easiest-to-use site builders.
+So, Duda having the upper hand over Wix in this category is no small claim to fame.

-Most users agree: with Duda, the setup and onboarding processes, along with building and running a website are straightforward, effortless, and simple.
-As one reviewer remarks, Duda is as close to a turnkey website building system as you can get.
+Most users agree – with Duda the setup and onboarding processes, along with building and running a website, are straightforward and effortless.
+As one reviewer remarks, Duda is as close to a turnkey website-building system as you can get.

-But, even more importantly, the platform is not one-dimensional.
-Regardless of how simple it is to use, Duda doesn’t over-emphasize ease of use at the expense of control.
-As you’ll see shortly, there’s a very good balance between these two dimensions; neither comes at the expense of the other.
+But, even more importantly, Duda doesn’t sacrifice control and professional design for ease of use.
+As you’ll see shortly, there’s a very good balance between these two important factors – neither comes at the expense of the other.

 In that sense, Duda works well for anyone: the rookie, the businessperson, the designer, and the developer.
 If you don’t want to spend a lot of time doing technical things, Duda is your friend.
 But if you want to roll up your sleeves and get busy, you’re as free as a bird to throw yourself into some heavy coding too.

 If paid annually, there's a 25% discount on the first three plans.
-Duda doesn’t offer a free plan, but there’s a 14-day free trial, with no credit card required, which is pretty cool.
+Duda doesn’t offer a free plan, but there’s a 14-day free trial with no credit card required, which is always reassuring.
 The free trial only applies to the Team plan, so you’ll be able to test out most of the features Duda has to offer.

-In addition to this, there are so-called eCommerce add-ons that give your site the ability to run an eCommerce business:
+In addition to this, there are e-commerce add-ons that give your site the ability to run an e-commerce business:

 Duda Site Editor

 Sometimes, the editor feels a bit clunky.
-It takes time to put a new element onto a certain place on the page and you can’t place it exactly where you want it to be.
+It takes time to put a new element onto a certain place on the page, and you can’t place it exactly where you want it to be.
 However, this is not a drawback specific to Duda.
-Rather, it’s typical for—more or less—all of the drag-and-drop editors, unless they’re gridless.
+Rather, it’s more or less typical for all of the drag-and-drop editors (unless they’re gridless).

-One interesting thing about Duda is that you can build or edit a site on an iPad too.
-Clients’ experience with this aspect of Duda has been pretty positive, so you can try it too.
+One interesting thing about Duda is that you can build or edit a site from an iPad.
+Clients’ experience with this aspect of Duda has been pretty positive so far.

 Duda has a great template store full of elegant and modern designs.

-The themes are grouped into 10 categories, some of them being one-page templates, others suitable for portfolio sites, then there are those built for online stores, restaurants, travel, and so on.
-If you prefer to build your site yourself, you can start with a blank template.
+The themes are grouped into 10 categories.
+Some are one-page templates, others suitable for portfolio sites, and then there are those built for online stores, restaurants, travel, and so on.
+If you prefer to build your site yourself, you can simply start with a blank template.

 One downside to the Duda templates is that you can’t switch them.
-You have to stick with the one you choose first, or you’re stuck.
+Once you’ve made your choice and started editing, you can’t change your mind – you’re stuck.